Camp Coffee: History

 Camp Coffee was created in 1885 by Campbell Paterson (1851–1927) of R. Paterson & Son in Glasgow.
 The company specialised in cordials, and their best-selling product was a raspberry cordial often added to whisky or brandy to create a drink known as "Cuddle-me-Dearie".
 The coffee essence was developed by Campbell Paterson for domestic use, to avoid the complex and then expensive equipment required for coffee drinking.

 Legend has it (mainly due to the picture on the label) that Camp Coffee originated as an instant coffee for military use.
 The label has the classic theme of the romance of the British Raj.
 It includes a drawing of a seated Gordon Highlander (supposedly Major General Sir Hector MacDonald) being served by a Sikh soldier holding a tray with a bottle of essence and jug of hot water.
 They are in front of a tent, at the apex of which flies a flag bearing the drink's slogan, "Ready Aye Ready".
 That was also the motto of the 59th Scinde Rifles (Frontier Force) of the British Indian Army.
 In this context, the Scots word 'aye' has the meaning of 'always' rather than 'yes', and indicates, in the case of the drink, that it is 'always ready' to be made.

-The original label, by William Victor Wrigglesworth, depicted a Sikh servant waiting on a seated Scottish soldier.
-A feature of that label was that the server carried a tray on which there was a bottle of Camp Coffee, which carried the same label showing a bottle of Camp Coffee, regressing to infinity.
-A later version of the label, introduced in the mid-20th century, removed the tray from the picture (thus removing the infinite bottles Droste effect) which was seen as an attempt to avoid the connotation that the Sikh was a servant, although he still waited while the kilted Scottish soldier sipped his coffee.
+The original label, by William Victor Wrigglesworth, depicted a Sikh waiting on a seated Scottish soldier.
+A feature of that label was that the server carried a tray on which there was a bottle of Camp Coffee, which carried the same label showing a bottle of Camp Coffee, regressing to infinity (the Droste effect).
+A later version of the label, introduced in the mid-20th century, removed the tray from the picture (thus removing the infinite bottles) which was seen as an attempt to avoid the connotation that the Sikh was a servant, although he still waited while the kilted Scottish soldier sipped his coffee.
 Since 2006, the Sikh is depicted as a soldier sitting beside the Scottish soldier, with a cup and saucer of his own.